Puiching-Memory/MaiBot-Dashboard/README.md

 ---

 <div align="center">
-Made with ❤️ by Mai-with-u
+Made with ❤️ by MotricSeven and Mai-with-u
 </div>